-My name is Alycia Zimmerman, and I teach third grade at P.S.
+My name is Alycia Zimmerman, and I teach a third grade gifted and talented class at P.S.
 33 Chelsea Prep in Manhattan.
-Chelsea Prep is a gem of an elementary school, nestled between the High Line park, Penn Station, and the Chelsea art galleries.
-Our school reflects the diversity of the neighborhood, with students from dozens of different countries and a wide range of socioeconomic backgrounds.
+Chelsea Prep is a gem of an elementary school, nestled between the new High Line park, Penn Station, and the Chelsea art galleries.
+Our relatively small school reflects the diversity of the neighborhood, with students from dozens of different countries and a wide range of socioeconomic backgrounds.
 I am thrilled when my students bring their array of perspectives and experiences to bear in the classroom.
-As part of the third grade curriculum, we will be studying communities around the world throughout the year, and I can’t wait to see where my students lead our country studies.
+As part of the third grade curriculum, we will be studying communities around the world throughout the year, and I can't wait to see where my students lead our country studies.

 My classroom is truly a work in progress, and I heartily embrace the requisite chaos, noise, and edge-of-the-seat excitement that goes along with the daily struggles of self-exploration and communal creation.
 My classroom also extends far beyond the four walls of our room.
 One of the best parts of teaching in a city like New York is the incredibly wide range of resources that are just a walk or subway ride away.
 My classroom also includes a fenced-in patch of dirt in front of the school that my students have claimed and are nurturing into a thriving organic vegetable garden.
 (I can’t wait to share our journey as we become urban farmers!)
 And, of course, my classroom spills into cyberspace.
 I love exploring new technologies, a passion my students share.